 How Scientists Have Induced Out-of-Body Experiences

 A study published in 2007 described how scientists were able to use virtual reality goggles and a stick to induce out-of-body experiences.
-Subjects viewed an “illusory” image of themselves while being prodded by the scientists, and reported a feeling of being “within the illusory body.”
+Subjects viewed an “illusory” image of themselves while being prodded by the researchers, and reported a feeling of being “within the illusory body.”

 “The research reveals that ‘the sense of having a body, of being in a bodily self,’ is actually constructed from multiple sensory streams, said Matthew Botvinick, an assistant professor of neuroscience at Princeton University.”